Washington County, Kansas: 21st century

 In 2010, the Keystone-Cushing Pipeline (Phase II) was constructed north to south through Washington County, with much concern over tax exemption and environmental issues when a leak occurs.
-The pipeline was shutdown on December 7, 2022, after a leak was detected near the community of Washington.
+The pipeline was shut down on December 7, 2022, after a leak was detected near the community of Washington.
 It reopened on December 29, 2022.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 899 sqmi, of which 895 sqmi is land and 3.9 sqmi (0.4%) is water.